semantic-parsing/semantic-parsing.github.io/base-taxonomy/index.md

 because decompositions of their equations fall into different categories.

- * [**Code-generating Models**]({% link base-taxonomy/generative.html %}) define a probability distribution over code by stochastically modeling the generation of smaller and simpler parts of code, _e.g._ tokens or AST nodes.
+ * [**SQL Parsing**]({% link base-taxonomy/sql_parsing.html %}) involves converting a natural language query into its equivalent SQL query which can be run over given databases to obtain the answer from the output denotation.

  * [**Representational Models of Code**]({% link base-taxonomy/representational.html %}) take an abstract representation of